Topics on this page

 General Tips

 The word “demand” is misleading.
 “Demand” makes it sound as if the best strategy is to be aggressive in your approach to the person or business with whom you have a dispute.
+Most disputes are resolved more effectively through calm discussion and cooperation, not confrontation.
+A “demand” letter should clearly explain your position, but it doesn’t have to be hostile or angry.
+By using a demand letter you can:

 - Try to resolve your dispute with the other side before going to court.